singerlabgt/github-practice/README.md

   1. Install Git on your computer
     * Mac:
     * Windows:
-  2. Make a GitHub account
+  2. Make a GitHub accounfilest
   3. Configure settings on your computer.
     * Go to the command line and enter the following: